NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

     in a given order.

   * Generate the Miscellaneous collection.
-The Checksum product is initialised in such a way that its name can be obtained.
+The Checksum product is initialized in such a way that its name can be obtained.

-  * The first thing that is checked is whether if the current Bundle has checksums, if not, all the checksums are generated, including the corresponding Miscellaneous Collection Inventories and labels.
+  * The first thing that is checked is whether if the current Bundle has checksums; if not, all the checksums are generated, including for the corresponding Miscellaneous Collection Inventories and labels.

   * Set the Miscellaneous collection VID.